czyys/dustforceguide/README.md

 ### Dashjump ###

-(Not to be confused with the dash-jump mention in the Advanced Tutorial)
+(Not to be confused with the dash-jump mentioned in the Advanced Tutorial)

 Once again here’s Dustforce Helpdesk video explaining all ins and outs of dashjumping - https://www.youtube.com/watch?v=ElrxwX0gtOg